TitasDas/TitasDas/README.md

 - 📫 You can reach me at: titas.das@gmail.com

+- ⚡ Fun fact: I got tired of cooking and how much valuable time it took away from my life everyday while in grad school and built a [robot](https://sites.google.com/site/jullienor2014/homepage) to cut/chop vegetables once upon a time.
+A few years into life, I now find cleaning and cooking therapeutic at times.

 <!--
 **TitasDas/TitasDas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.